 Listen to: Season 3: Dee and Moore

 As the title suggests, Suspect Convictions sets out to investigate whether the person who has been incarcerated for the crime is actually the perpetrator.
 Journalist Scott Reader devotes a whole season to a case (like Serial and SKS) and delves deep into the crimes, getting to know key players and conducting interviews with them.
 Both seasons so far concern crimes against children so are not for the faint-hearted, but they are thorough and fascinating.
 As a listener, you get to know the case well and form your own opinions.

 In a sentence: Thorough investigation into questionable convictions.

 They Walk Among Us

-In a sentence: British and brutal.
+In a sentence: No-nonsense British crime.

 Listen to: Season 1, Episodes 6 and 10.